 Women have come a long way in the workplace in terms of what roles they are involved in.
-Stereotypical men’s jobs such as plumbing, building and fighting in the military have become more popular for women.
-However, women still make up a very small percentage of the IT and Technology sector with less than a quarter of these roles being occupied by women.
-This figure simply boils down to not enough women choosing technology related careers.
+Stereotypical men’s jobs such as plumbing, building and working in the military have become more popular for women.
+However, women still make up a very small percentage of the IT and Technology sector with just over a quarter of these roles being occupied by women.
+This figure simply boils down to not enough women choosing technology-related careers.

 So it’s clear- the industry needs women in technology!
 Despite figures, gender diversity benefits companies in a number of ways.
 A report from Nominet shows that increasing the number of women working in IT could generate an extra £2.6 billion a year for the UK’s economy.
 Having a diverse team is always beneficial to any company, even within the tech sector.
 It is crucial to have a balanced workforce when it comes to sharing ideas, leadership and creativity for new projects.